Victord90/BrewFinder/README.md

 Welcome to Brew Finder!!
 My team has created a website for the everyday beer lovers.
 You will first see articles from The Guardian scrolling by in the carousel which will pull up the ten most relevent articles about breweries they have.
-If you click on any one of the healine it will open a new tab for you and take you to the article page.
+If you click on any one of the headline it will open a new tab for you and take you to the article page.
 Once you have some information you can then scroll down and enter either a brewery key word, the state you are in, or the city and it will list ten breweries in those parameters.
 The list will give you the name, number, address, and if permitted a user friendly